You have probably heard about PSA if you’re over 40 years or starting to worry about your prostate health.

-- Sexual activity: PSA levels are increased after ejaculation.
+PSA levels increase after ejaculation.
 The effect usually goes away after 24 hours, and it is minimal.

 Any type of pressure upon the prostate gland may increase serum PSA levels.
 For example, riding a bike for a long time or having a digital prostate examination.

 If you have any of these factors, it is recommended to ask your doctor before performing a PSA test.

 How to lower PSA naturally

 As mentioned above, PSA is synthesized by the prostate and remains in the gland.